aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 Taking a look at the objective function plot reveals that there are actually two minimas, and the algorithm converged to the local (but not global) minima.
 \figenv{Converging to a local minima.}{/assets/averaging-rotations/local_minimum_objfunc.svg}{width:70%}
 Thinking more about the problem reveals that it's actually not that surprising that we get the $\pi/2$ answer;
-it's an angle that's between $\pi/4$ and $3\pi/4$, but it's not the angle that minimizes the error the most (i.e., it's not the global minima).
+it's an angle that's the same distance from both $\pi/4$ and $3\pi/4$, but it's not the angle with the *shortest* distance (i.e., it's not the global minima).

-Well, if we start the same optimization problem at an angle, say $-\pi/3$, which is closer to the global optima, then the algorithm converges to the global minima as seen below.
+Well, if we start the same optimization problem at an angle that is closer to the global optima, say $\pi/3$, then the algorithm converges to the global minima as seen below.
 \figenv{Converging to a global minima.}{/assets/averaging-rotations/global_minimum_objfunc.svg}{width:70%}

 Finally, one last example reveals that in fact there may not be a unique solution.
 Consider the angles $0$,  $2\pi/3$, and $-2\pi/3$ as shown below.
 \figenv{Some problems may not have a unique solution.}{/assets/averaging-rotations/headings_example_3.svg}{width:40%;}

+Our intuition tells us that there's no "right" answer for the average of these angles.
+That is, there's no single angle that is equally close to all the angles in the plot.
-The objective function plot reveals that there are multiple global minimas.
+This is better explained by looking at the objective function plot, which reveals that there are multiple global minimas.
 \figenv{Converging to a global minima.}{/assets/averaging-rotations/multiple_global_minima_2_objfunc.svg}{width:70%}
-The algorithm simply converges to the minima closest to the starting condition.
+The rotation averaging algorithm simply converges to the minima closest to the starting condition.
+But it would have also converged to a different angle if the algorithm was initialized closer to the other angle.

-This final example demonstrates that sometimes the solution may depend on the problem structure itself.
-The fact that the algorithm gives *an* answer doesn't mean that it's the *only* answer.
+This final example demonstrates that sometimes the solution may depend on the problem structure itself, which give some insight into the algorithm: the fact that the algorithm gives *an* answer doesn't mean that it's the *only*, or even the *right*, answer.

 For the reader interested in a numeric example, check the [plotting script](/assets/averaging-rotations/main.py), which uses the algorithm to compute the mean.

 ## Concluding remarks
 In this post, I used an innocent looking problem to motivate an important field of applied mathematics: optimization on manifold.
-This field is used in multiple robotics' displaces such as state estimation and control.
+This field is used in multiple robotics' disciplines such as state estimation, control, and computer vision.

 Don't be scared by the word "manifold" because you've just worked with one: the *unit circle*.
 This unit circle belongs to special class of manifolds known as [*Lie groups*](https://en.wikipedia.org/wiki/Lie_group), which are special manifolds that are also [groups](https://en.wikipedia.org/wiki/Group_(mathematics)).
 Lie groups appear quite frequently in robotic applications, mainly because they represent rotations elegantly, both in 2D and 3D.

-For readers interested in Lie groups for robotic applications, then [^1] is a great introduction to the topic.
-For a more rigorous text, refer to [^2].
+For readers interested in Lie groups for robotic applications, then [^1] is a great introduction to the topic and for a more rigorous text, refer to [^2].

 If you made it this far, then you are a champion!
-I hope you enjoyed this post, and don't hesitate to reach out.
+I hope you enjoyed this post and found something useful out of it.
+Don't hesitate to reach out.

 ## References
 [^1]: \anchor{sola-micro-lie-theory} J. Solà, J. Deray, and D. Atchuthan, “*A micro Lie theory for state estimation in robotics*,” [arXiv:1812.01537](https://arxiv.org/pdf/1812.01537.pdf) [cs], Dec.
 2021, Accessed: Mar.
 20, 2022.